rabbitmq/rabbitmq-website/docs/mqtt.md

 is considered more specific than the port-to-vhost mapping with the `mqtt_port_to_vhost_mapping` global parameter and so takes precedence over it.

-#### Use the client_id from client certificate to authenticate
+#### Usage of client_id Extraction from Client Certificates for Authentication

-You can configure RabbitMQ to ensure the `client_id` received over the MQTT connection matches the `client_id` found in the client's certificate.
+Nodes can be configured to verify that the `client_id` set on the MQTT connection matches the `client_id` found in the client's certificate.

 If they match, RabbitMQ proceeds with the user's authentication by passing the user's identity along with the `client_id` to the configured authentication backend(s).
 Some authentication backends, like the `rabbitmq_auth_backend_http`, may use `client_id` credential in addition to `username` to make authentication and/or authorization decisions.
-If the `client_id`(s) did not match, RabbitMQ closes the connection with the reason code `2`, meaning, `the client identifier is not allowed by the server`.
+If the `client_id`(s) did not match, RabbitMQ closes the connection with the reason code `2`, meaning, "the client identifier is not allowed by the server".

-First, you must configure where RabbitMQ extracts the `client_id` from the certificate by setting the configuration variable `mqtt.ssl_cert_client_id_from`.
-The acceptable options are:
+In order to do so, RabbitMQ must first be instructed how to fetch the `client_id` from the certificate.
+This is done with the `mqtt.ssl_cert_client_id_from` configuration key.
+The acceptable values are:

-- `distinguished_name`, this is the DN, or distinguished name, of the certificate
+ * `distinguished_name`: this is the DN, or [distinguished name](https://en.wikipedia.org/wiki/X.509), of the certificate
-- `subject_alternative_name`, here the `client_id` is specified in certificate's extension.
-You can specify further alternative names which can be of several types.
+ * `subject_alternative_name`: the Subject Alternative Name or SAN, which comes from a certificate's extensions section Because different ypes of Subject Alternative Names exist, the type may need to be specified as well

-If you set `mqtt.ssl_cert_client_id_from` to `subject_alternative_name`, you can configure the type of alternative name via the `mqtt.ssl_cert_client_id_san_type` configuration variable.
-If you do not set it, its default value is `dns`.
-The acceptable options are:
+If `mqtt.ssl_cert_client_id_from` is set to `subject_alternative_name`, the type of alternative name can be configured using `mqtt.ssl_cert_client_id_san_type`.
+The default type, used if the setting is omitted, is `dns`.
+The acceptable values are:

-- `dns`
+ * `dns`
-- `ip`
+ * `ip`
-- `email`
+ * `email`
-- `uri`
+ * `uri`
-- `other_name`
+ * `other_name`

-If there can be more than alternative name of the configured type, you can configure which one to choose via the `mqtt.ssl_cert_client_id_san_index` configuration variable.
-By default, it always pick the first name, i.e. `mqtt.ssl_cert_client_id_san_index = 0`.
+A certificate can contain multiple SAN fields of the same type, for example, two alternative DNS names.
+If this is the case, use the `mqtt.ssl_cert_client_id_san_index` configuration key to specify the index to be used.
+By default, RabbitMQ will pick the first value, that is, the default value of `mqtt.ssl_cert_client_id_san_index` is `0`.

-Here is an example where the username is extracted from the certificate's distinguished name and the `client_id` is extracted from the first SAN -subject alternative name- of type uri:
+Below an example where the username is extracted from the certificate's distinguished name and the `client_id` is extracted from the first SAN (Subject Alternative Name) of type `uri`:

 ```ini
 ssl_cert_login_from = distinguished_name